 This website covers the whole history of Woolworths stores from the first openings in America in 1879 to the final closure in the British High Street on 6th January 2009.
 The site author, Paul Seaton, dreamt up the idea of a Virtual Museum and built the original as a hobby, alongside his day job as a Systems Manager with the store-based chain, persuading the Directors to put it on-line serve it as part of woolworths.co.uk in June 2004.

 The Museum proved a hit with the public.
 It prompted many suggestions and contributions.
 The author set to work on an improved version intended to mark the brand's centenary in Britain in 2009.
 Work was progressing well when the Company collapsed unexpectedly in the Credit Crunch.

 The Museum was launched on 21 June 2004, 125 years to the day after the first Woolworth's opened in Lancaster, Pennsylvania, USA.
-It told the story through to the date of publication.
 3,000,000 people visited in five years.

-Surfers can visit a Five-and-Ten or Nothing Over Sixpence store and explore the product range, working conditions and prices.
+Surfers can visit a 5¢&10¢ or Nothing Over Sixpence store and explore the product range, working conditions and prices.
 They can celebrate the heroes of two World Wars, and examine the keys to success and ultimate failure as a bricks-and-mortar store.
-We've included galleries of high resolution pictures, early sound recordings, and films that were specially made for the Museum.
+We've included galleries of high resolution pictures (which are available from the top menu), early sound recordings, and films that were specially made for the Museum.

 If you like the Woolworths Museum please bookmark the site and tell your friends.
 If you don't, why not drop the author a line with your ideas for improvements?
 All feedback will be very welcome!.